 Brook’s ‘Work it Out’ group

 ‘Work It Out’ is a support group by Brook Wirral, and is for any young person aged 14-18 who identifies as LGBTQ+ and unsure.
-It takes place every Thursday evening at 6.15pm-8.15pm at Brook.
+It takes place every Tuesday evening at 5pm-7pm at Brook.
 The group plays games and gets involved in projects, going on trips and having fun social time, whilst also providing a support network and safe place for those who attend.

 Brook are allies of the LGBT community.
 The team believes that young people already go through enough hardship whilst developing into adulthood and for any young person to also have to deal with understanding or recognising their own identity in terms of gender or sexuality may add to further hardship.

 For more information contact Kate Or Julie-Anne on 0151 670 0177 or visit the website.

 For more information about any of these groups, call Wirral Brook on 0151 670 0177.